nehali24/Crime-data--San-Francisco/README.md

 # Crime-data--San-Francisco
 In this data set . i have analysed crime data for  San Francisco, bringing out the insights of what type of crime is most trending.
+In thisdataset there is a comparative analysis of cibilian reported incidents and police reported incidents.
+Firstly datasets were combined by the shared dates and relationship between civilian-reported incidents and police-reported incidents by the date on which the incidents were documented.